 Each and every request for proposal comes with a due date for proposals.
-It may seem obvious but it behoves you to be on time with the RFP, as late ones will automatically be rejected and will send a totally unprofessional signal.
+It may seem obvious, but it behooves you to be on time with the RFP, as late ones will automatically be rejected and will send an unprofessional signal.
 Timing is everything in business, and you want to show the prospective customer how much you respect the need for timeliness.

 Getting the RFP in on time also lets the customer know that you can complete the project you are vying for in the time frame expected (and thus, on budget).
 This tip is one you can’t afford to miss.

 Another aspect of the request for proposal that you will want to pay careful attention to is the selection criteria.
 Many RFPs will disclose how responses will be “graded.”
 This is a lot like the rubrics you might have seen in your college days telling you how essays would be graded.
 And you should use selection criteria as such, just as you would have made use of those rubrics to improve your essay scores.